Malcev Completions, Hodge Theory, and Motives: Preliminaries

 \begin{prop} Let $f\colon \clg{C}\to \clg{A}$ be as above. \begin{enumerate}[(i)] \item If $\clg{A}$ is $f$-unipotent, then it is weakly $f$-unipotent. \item If $\clg{A}$ is weakly $f$-unipotent, then any object in $\clg{A}$ of finite length is $f$-unipotent. \end{enumerate} \end{prop} \begin{proof} (i) Let $A\in\clg{A}$ be non-zero.
 Fix an $f$-unipotent filtration $A_i$ of $A$ as above.
 Then the minimal $i$ such that $A_i$ is non-zero gives the desired subobject.

 (ii) Let $A$ be non-zero of finite length.
 We get a short exact sequence

 Then $A_1$ has a non-zero subobject $f(C_1)$, and we iterate this until, by finiteness of the length of $A$, we get $A_n=f(C_n)$.
-Using that unipotency is closed under extension (\nref{Lemma}{lem:unip-ext}), we can travel back along the $A_n$, concluding that they, and $A$, are all $f$-unipotent. \end{proof}
+Using that unipotency is closed under extension (\nref{Lemma}{lem:unip-ext}), we conclude that the $A_i$ and finally $A$ are all $f$-unipotent. \end{proof}

 \begin{rmk} When $\clg{A}$ is monoidal, $\clg{C}=\VecOp$, and $f\colon \VecOp\to \clg{A}$ is monoidal, then $f$ is uniquely determined, up to monoidal natural isomorphism (cf. \nref{Rmk.}{rmk:fibre-section}).
 In this case, we usually just say that $\clg{A}$ is \emph{unipotent}, without reference to $f$. \end{rmk}